 The downside is that even if you walk a lot, you won’t earn much through this type of app.
 However, over time, you can claim some cool rewards.

 The second type of app (like HealthyWage and Stepbet) requires you to bet on fitness goals, like losing weight or reaching a predefined number of steps each day.

 With these apps, you join a group by placing a wager — and at the end of the period, the wagers of those in the group who were unsuccessful are split amongst those who reached their goals.

 These apps can provide larger rewards, but you risk losing money if you fail to hit your target.

-The final type of app that pays you for walking is dog walking apps — like Rover or Wag!.
-If you like dogs and you’re looking for a reason to get more exercise, dogs are a great excuse to walk more.
+The final type of app that pays you for walking is dog walking apps — like Rover or Wag!
+If you like dogs and are looking for a reason to exercise more, dogs are a great excuse to walk more.
 These apps also pay better than the other two types of apps.

 HealthyWage is a platform that allows users to place bets to encourage them to reach their weight loss goals.